 The workshop participants can create paper cuttings individually, or make a bigger entity using the cuttings as modules for it.
 Kaisu Koivisto has made informative books of cut-outs which can be used for ideas and getting started.

 Kaisu Koivisto is inspired by the environment in which she lives and works in.
 In her works she has a multi-disciplinary approach, combining different materials and methods into installations.
 The thematic focus of her artistic practice is rooted in the notions of place, history and landscape, and in the different ways in which environments are represented, commodified, and stereotyped.

-The workshop is free when entrance to the Centre for Paper Art is paid.
+The workshop is free when entrance to the Museum for Paper Art is paid.

 Visit us during the event.

-The Centre for Paper Art is closed during mounting ‘Poetry in Paper’
+The Museum for Paper Art is closed during mounting ‘Poetry in Paper’

 Vernissage of ‘Poetry in Paper’